 Shrewd readers among you will note that I take pains to avoid calling the United States of America by the contraction “America” or calling the citizens “Americans.”
 The term “America” legitimately covers 2 continents and a host of nations.
 We are all Americans, not just the people from one country in North America.
 In Spanish we have the word estadounidense which works as an adjective for the U.S. and its citizens.
 Pity there is no English equivalent.
 United Statesians maybe?

 This leads me to point out this post https://www.bookofdaystales.com/dia-de-la-raza/ which covers Columbus and the indigenous resistance to celebrating the day.
-On the other hand today is a UN holiday celebrating the Spanish language: one of many holidays focusing on world languages – especially those that are prominent within the United Nations: https://en.wikipedia.org/wiki/UN_Spanish_Language_Day
+On the other hand today was once a UN holiday celebrating the Spanish language: one of many holidays focusing on world languages – especially those that are prominent within the United Nations: https://en.wikipedia.org/wiki/UN_Spanish_Language_Day

 Perhaps on a slightly more mundane level, on this date in 1793 the cornerstone of Old East was laid on the campus of the University of North Carolina at Chapel Hill, the oldest state university building on the oldest state campus in the U.S. I took my Ph.D. at UNC so it resonates a little – not much.
 Old East is very near to Alumni Building where the anthropology faculty have their offices plus some classrooms, so I passed it all the time.
 Now Old East is a much coveted dormitory.